 If you still have a sore throat, call your local ENT.

-If you have tried a saltwater gargle and your sore throat hasn’t gone away after a few days, make an appointment with an Augusta ENT specialist.
+If you have tried a saltwater gargle and your sore throat hasn’t gone away after a few days, make an appointment with an ENT in Augusta GA.
 You’ll want to make sure there isn’t anything more serious, such as strep throat, causing your symptoms.